baharev/sdopt-tearing/docs/index.rst

 A demo application is presented on this web-page, showing the capabilities of novel tearing algorithms.
 The technical details will be published in an academic paper.
-The source code of the prototype implementation is `available on GitHub <https://github.com/baharev/sdopt-tearing>`_ under the 3-clause BSD license.
+The source code of the prototype implementation will be `available on GitHub <https://github.com/baharev/sdopt-tearing>`_ under the 3-clause BSD license as soon as the paper has been submitted.

 **Software requirements**.
 The code has been tested with Python 2.7 and 3.4.
 The :mod:`six`, :mod:`networkx`, and :mod:`sympy` packages are necessary;